0xRhayanne/Skyline/README.md

 ✅ Real-time Weather Data

-Displays current weather conditions for any city and country.
+- Displays current weather conditions for any city and country;

-Shows a 3-day forecast with temperature ranges and condition icons.
+- Shows a 3-day forecast with temperature ranges and condition icons;

-Uses color-coded styling to visualize weather conditions.
+- Uses color-coded styling to visualize weather conditions;